F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## Stuck on `This version of Mac OS X is not supported on this platform` or (🚫) Prohibited Symbol

 This means macOS has detected an SMBIOS it does not support.
-To resolve this, ensure you're booting OpenCore **before** the macOS installer in the boot picker.
+To resolve this, ensure you're booting OpenCore **before** the macOS installer in the Boot Picker.
 Reminder that the option will be called `EFI Boot`.

 Once you've booted OpenCore at least once, your hardware should now auto-boot it until either an NVRAM reset occurs, or you remove the drive with OpenCore installed.